 - Click an error group’s details to see the stack trace, logs in context attributes, and other information without navigating to other screens or services.

-- Click Go to global inbox for the broader Errors Inbox experience, which groups errors across the entire stack, including browser and mobile errors.
-New Relic automatically finds a workload that includes the APM service you were looking at or prompts you to create a new workload.
+- Click Go to global inbox for the broader errors inbox experience, which groups errors across the entire stack, including browser and mobile errors.
+New Relic One automatically finds a workload that includes the APM service you were looking at or prompts you to create a new workload.

 Here are some best practices for using Slack with your current workflows.